bradleymarques/carbon_date/README.md

 ## Contributing

-Please feel free to contribute to this gem.
+Please feel free to contribute to this gem:

++ fork
++ create your own branch
++ submit pull request

 ## License